Online "premium" databases you can access for free with your library card. Not a member? Join online

-Use this source to find information on: fitness, pregnancy, medicine, nutrition, diseases, public health, occupational health and safety, alcohol and drug abuse, prescription drugs, herbal remedies, and alternative or complementary treatments.
+Use this source to find information on: fitness, pregnancy, medicine, nutrition, diseases, public health, occupational health and safety, alcohol and drug abuse, prescription drugs, and more.
 A single search brings together reference sources, periodicals, pamphlets, news, and multimedia items, organized into tabs that let you easily find the type of information you are seeking.
 Every article, pamphlet, and multimedia resource you find is available for printing, e-mailing, and downloading.
 Included are links to diet, cancer, and health assessment websites as well as government databases.
 The material contained is intended for informational purposes only.

 Consumer Health on EBSCO